The Benefits of Working as a Student

 DSU research shows that on campus student employment makes a significant difference in retention rates and graduation rates.

 Work-Study is a limited-fund financial aid program where students are paid for the hours worked at their work-study job.
 Students are not paid to study.
 Payment for the hours worked is deposited in the student’s bank account, it is not credited to the student’s University account.

 Students are not guaranteed a job if they are offered work-study.
-As with any on or off-campus job, students must apply, and a great place to start is the Student Employment website.
+As with any on or off-campus job, students must apply.
 Some Student Employment job postings can only be filled by students offered work-study.
 Often students that have been offered work-study can more easily find a job.
 Employers are anxious to hire work-study students since they pay only 50% of the student’s wages and the work-study program pays the other 50%.

 Work-Study students can be employed at University jobs or with approved off-campus government or non-profit agencies.
 Some jobs are designed to specifically benefit the community and are designated as community service positions.

 - Be a U.S. citizen or permanent resident

 - Be enrolled in an eligible degree or certificate program

 - Demonstrate a financial need by filing the Free Application for Federal Student Aid (FAFSA) each year